The 30-second answer

 Replace — repair is throwing money away

-- Evaporator coil replacement on R-22 system (R-22 is banned, prices triple)
+- Evaporator coil replacement on an R-22 system (R-22 is banned, prices triple)

 - Cracked heat exchanger (gas furnace)